RamonCP/ramoncp/README.md

 ### Hi there, I'm Ramon  👋

-## I'm a Front-End Developer, Technology Enthusiast, Comics Buff.
+## I'm a Front-End Developer

-- 🌱 I'm currently looking to improve my skills on JavaScript and NodeJS
+- 🌱 I'm currently looking to improve my skills on JavaScript and Typescript
 - 🎓 I'm currently learning NextJS
 - 🥅 Goals: Contribute more to Open Source projects.
 - ⚡ I love to play basketball and I love to watch movies.